MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    If that error occurs, wait for 5 minutes and rerun `healthcheck.exe`.

-4. If you don't see any devices in the Microsoft Defender portal, or you don't see any events in the timeline, check these things:
+4. If you don't see any devices in the Microsoft Defender portal, or you don't see any events in the timeline, check the below:

    - If you aren't seeing a machine object, make sure sufficient time has passed for onboarding to complete (typically up to 10 minutes).